-Level 1 Level 2 Level 3 Measurements based on quoted prices Measurements based on inputs other Measurements based on in active markets for identical assets or than quoted prices included in Level 1 unobservable inputs for the asset or liabilities that the entity can access at that are observable for the asset or liability. the measurement date. liability, either directly or indirectly. liability.
+- Level 1 Measurements based on quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Measurements based on unobservable inputs for the asset or liability.